-The content of the registers displayed in hexadecimal and decimal format.
+Pressing the Data key, the content of the registers displayed in hexadecimal and decimal format.
 The number format (short integer, integer, float) displayed as well.

-See the register maps for both modes in Section 11.
+See the register maps for different Port functions in Section 11.

 Function of the F keys on the Modbus registers data page: